0matls/Optimization-Algorithms/README.md

-# Optimization-Techniques-Assignments
+# Optimization-Algorithms
-Optimization Techniques Assignments @ECE AUTh
+Optimization Techniques Assignments as given at the dept. of Electrical and Computer Enginnering, Aristotle University of Thessaloniki